xmindltd/xmind-sdk-js/README.md

 You can use `.image()` to get `image key` back.

-Also you need to write image into menifest by `zip.updateManifestMetadata()`.
+Also you need to write image into manifest by `zip.updateManifestMetadata()`.

 > [See image example](./example/example.image.js)